• Skip to primary navigation

 Instructions

-• In a skillet over medium-high heat, sauté onions for 7-8 minutes.
+• In a skillet over medium-high heat, sauté onion for 7-8 minutes.
 (I use 3 Tbsp. vegetable broth/water for no-oil sauté method, adding more as needed.)
-Add garlic, stir, and sauté 1 more minute.
+When onion is translucent, add garlic and sauté 1 more minute.
 Set aside.

-• Meanwhile, thinly slice the potatoes about 1/8-inch thick.
+• Meanwhile, thinly slice the potatoes about 1/8-inch thick, or less.
 Set aside.
+(I leave the skins on the potatoes, but you can peel them before slicing if desired.)

-• Make the creamy sauce: Drain water from the soaked cashews and add them to a high-powered blender with the rest of the sauce ingredients.
+• Make the creamy sauce: Add all sauce ingredients to a high-powered blender.
 Blend for 1 minute or until smooth.

-• In a large 9 x 13-inch casserole dish (lightly sprayed or buttered to help prevent sticking if desired), begin layering.
-Layer half the potatoes, then the entire onion/garlic mixture, then pour half the sauce on top.
+• In a large 9 x 13-inch casserole baking dish (lightly sprayed to help prevent sticking if desired), begin layering.
+Layer half of the potatoes, then the entire onion/garlic mixture, then pour half of the sauce (about 2 cups) on top.

 • Layer the rest of the potatoes and pour the remaining sauce on top.
-(Potatoes should be mostly submerged – you can gently press down if needed.)
+(The potatoes should be mostly submerged – gently press down if needed.)

-• Bake for 60 minutes or until crust is lightly golden and potatoes are cooked through.
-Add garnish if desired, and salt/pepper to taste.
+• Cover with foil and bake for 45 minutes.
+Remove foil, then bake 15-20 more minutes or until top is lightly golden and potatoes are tender and cooked through.
+Add any desired garnish, and salt & pepper to taste.

 Notes